peteroupc/peteroupc.github.io/randomfunc.md

 <small><sup id=Note53>(53)</sup> This includes integers if `FPExponent` is limited to 0, and fixed-point numbers if `FPExponent` is limited to a single exponent less than 0.

-The methods shown here do not introduce any error beyond the sampling error that occurs when approximating a PDF's or CDF's points as floating-point numbers.
-Generally, these approximations will have a smaller relative error the closer they are to 0 (see also Walter, 2019).
+The methods shown here are exact if the PDF's or CDF's points are exact; the methods do not introduce any additional errors.
+If those points are inexact, their relative error will generally be smaller the closer they are to 0 (see also Walter, 2019).
 For example, the relative error for CDF values closer to 1 is much greater than for values closer to 0.</small>

 <small><sup id=Note54>(54)</sup> Based on a suggestion by F. Saad in a personal communication (Mar.
 26, 2020).</small>